Youth homelessness in Canada

 Abuse: Almost 60% of homeless youth surveyed reported either physical, emotional or sexual abuse as being a factor that contributed to their eventual homelessness.

 The structure of some of our social and economic systems play a large part in contributing to youth homelessness as well.

 Lack of affordable housing, particularly in the City of Toronto, leaves homeless youth facing the challenges of a low vacancy rate and little low-cost housing.
-Moreover, homeless youth may find themselves subject to discrimination based on age or past need for income assistance.
+Moreover, homeless youth may find themselves subject to discrimination based on age or their reliance on income assistance.